Imaginativeone/Udemy-Angela-Web-Dev/Topics.md

 		- [ ] 362 06:45 Establishing Relationships and Embedding Documents using Mongoose
 		- [ ] 363 03:01 Tip from Angela - Deep Work
 		- [ ] 364 00:12 Feedback Time!
+27-01.
+Introduction to Mongoose.mp4
+27-02.
+Reading from Your Database with Mongoose.mp4 27-03.
+Data Validation with Mongoose.mp4
+27-04.
+Updating and Deleting Data Using Mongoose.mp4 27-05.
+Establishing Relationships and Embedding Documents using Mongoose.mp4 27-06.
+Tip from Angela - Deep Work.mp4
 	- [ ] Section 28 Putting Everything Together | 9 lectures • 1hr 34min
 		- [ ] 365 16:46 Let's take the ToDoList Proj to the Next Level & Connect it w Mongoose
 		- [ ] 366 13:25 Rendering Database Items in the ToDoList App